 Information to local residents

-about the Fawley Refinery and Petrochemical complex
+about the Fawley Refinery and Petrochemical Complex

 During the work there may be occasions that the background noise may change and be different from historical norms.

-At the beginning and end of this planned activity there may be some additional flaring.
+At the beginning and end of this planned activity there may also be some additional flaring.

-If you have any questions or concerns, please call the ExxonMobil Fawley site on:
+We will endeavour to minimise any inconvenience to our neighbours from these maintenance activities and if you have any questions or concerns, please call the ExxonMobil Fawley site on:

 023 8089 2511 (24 hours)